lgarrison/chile2014-group3/README.md

   - search\_objects\_parallel.py
   - parallelize.sh

 SEARCH_OBJECTS.PY* performs a conesearch around an object (where the object is given by an identifier and position (RA, DEC)).
-The script automates retrieval of information from all catalogs in the following databases:
+The script automates retrieval of information from all catalogs in the following databases: NED, Simbad, NRAO, UKIDSS, and Vizier.
-  - NED
-  - Simbad
-  - NRAO
-  - UKIDSS
-  - Vizier

 SEARCH\_OBJECTS\_PARALLEL.PY* is a slightly modified version of search\_objects.py that allows for distribution of work across multiple processors.